 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates MYOV, AIMC, APEN

 Altra Industrial Motion Corp.
-(NASDAQ: AIMC)’s sale to Regal Rexnord Corporation for $62.00 per share.
+AIMC's sale to Regal Rexnord Corporation for $62.00 per share.
 If you are an Altra shareholder, click here to learn more about your rights and options.

-Apollo Endosurgery, Inc. (NASDAQ: APEN)’s sale to Boston Scientific Corporation for $10.00 per share in cash.
+Apollo Endosurgery, Inc. APEN's sale to Boston Scientific Corporation for $10.00 per share in cash.
 If you are an Apollo shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.